Pr0t0c01/Explore-Your-Bug-Bounty-Youtube-Channel/Firebase-Config-Exposure.md

 #### Download
 ```
 You can download result data as csv in FOFA.
+And then save IP and Ports only as targets.txt
 ```

 #### Nuclei Scanning